huggingface/blog/setfit.md

     <img src="assets/103_setfit/setfit_diagram_process.png" width=700>
 </p>
 <p align="center">
-    Fig.2: SetFit's 2-Part Process
+    SetFit's 2-Part Process
 </p>

 SetFit takes advantage of sentence transformers’ ability to generate dense embeddings based on paired sentences.
-In the data input stage, it maximizes the limited labeled input data by contrastive training, where positive and negative pairs are created by in-class and out-class selection.
+In the initial fine-tuning phase stage, it makes use of the limited labeled input data by contrastive training, where positive and negative pairs are created by in-class and out-class selection.
 The Sentence Transformer model then trains on these pairs (or triplets) and generates dense vectors per example.
-This is SetFit’s fine-tuning step.
-In the second step, the classification head, such as a logistic regression model, trains on the encoded embeddings with their respective class labels.
+In the second step, the classification head trains on the encoded embeddings with their respective class labels.
 At inference time, the unseen example passes through the fine-tuned Sentence Transformer, generating an embedding that when fed to the classification head outputs a class label prediction.

 And just by switching out the base Sentence Transformer model to a multilingual one, SetFit can function seamlessly in multilingual contexts.
-In our experiments, SetFit’s performance shows promising results on classification in German, Japanese, Mandarin, French and Spanish, in both in-language and cross linguistic settings.
+In our [experiments](https://arxiv.org/abs/2209.11055), SetFit’s performance shows promising results on classification in German, Japanese, Mandarin, French and Spanish, in both in-language and cross linguistic settings.

 ## Benchmarking SetFit